-Kostelanetz & Fink, LLP, advises clients about doing business with government agencies, particularly those based in New York City and New York State.
-For contractors seeking to do business with agencies, authorities, and development corporations in New York City or New York State, K&F offers a premier government contracts law practice, exceptional for its quality, experience, and focus on the government procurement laws, rules, and customs in the New York region.
+Kostelanetz LLP advises clients about doing business with government agencies, particularly those based in New York City and New York State.
+For contractors seeking to do business with agencies, authorities, and development corporations in New York City or New York State, we offer a premier government contracts law practice, exceptional for its quality, experience, and focus on the government procurement laws, rules, and customs in the New York region.

-While most government procurement lawyers focus on federal contracts, K&F has developed a niche in New York City and State procurement, recognizing that the annual contracting budgets of City and State are close to $20 billion and $200 billion, respectively, and that, collectively, their agencies engage in well over 200,000 contract transactions per year.
-To promote our clients’ success and legal strategy, K&F often refers them to lobbying firms and works closely with the lobbyists that they retain.
+While most government procurement lawyers focus on federal contracts, Kostelanetz LLP has developed a niche in New York City and State procurement, recognizing that the annual contracting budgets of City and State are close to $20 billion and $200 billion, respectively, and that, collectively, their agencies engage in well over 200,000 contract transactions per year.
+To promote our clients’ success and legal strategy, the firm often refers them to lobbying firms and works closely with the lobbyists that they retain.

 - Vendor pre-qualification

 - Responses to government solicitations (e.g., IFBs; RFPs; RFEIs; RFQs; HSS Accelerator)

 - Contract negotiations